Triglav: Arts

 The earliest known depiction of Triglav is on the front page of the work Oryctographia Carniolica, written by Belsazar Hacquet.
-It was a copper engraving made in 1778 by C. Conti after a drawing by Franz Xaver Baraga.
+It was a copper engraving made in 1778 by Carl Conti after a drawing by Franz Xaver Baraga.
 Among later visual artists who depicted Triglav, the most well known are Anton Karinger (1829–1870) from Ljubljana, Marko Pernhart (1824–1871) from Klagenfurt, Valentin Hodnik (1896–1935) from Stara Fužina, Edo Deržaj (1904–1980) from Ljubljana, and more recently Marjan Zaletel (born 1945), living in Ljubljana.

 Among the musical works related to Triglav, a special place is held for the poem "Oh, Triglav, My Home" (Oj, Triglav, moj dom).
 It was written in 1894 by the priest and poet Matija Zemljič and quickly became very popular among Slovene mountaineers.
 In 2007, its first stanza, accompanied by a melody of Jakob Aljaž, became the official anthem of the Alpine Association of Slovenia.
 An instrumental version of the poem, written by Bojan Adamič, is part of the start and end credits of the annual ski jumping broadcasts from Planica.
 In 2023, the Slovenian industrial act Laibach released their rendition of the song, titled "O, Triglav, moj dom."

 The first Slovene-language full-length film, recorded in 1931 by Janko Ravnik, was titled In the Kingdom of the Goldhorn (V kraljestvu Zlatoroga) and features an ascent by a group of students to the top of Triglav.
 The second Slovene full-length film, recorded the following year, was titled The Slopes of Mount Triglav (Triglavske strmine).
 It was directed by Ferdo Delak and was a romantic story featuring a wedding on the top of Triglav.

 Since 1968, Triglav has become a theme of avant-garde artists.
 The first instance was a manifestation by the art group OHO, called Mount Triglav, which took place in December 1968 at Ljubljana's Congress Square.
 In 2004, the group IRWIN produced a series of paintings named Like to Like/ Mount Triglav.
 In 2007, an artistic performance was held atop Mount Triglav by the artists Janez Janša (director), Janez Janša (visual artist) and Janez Janša (performance artist) called Mount Triglav on Mount Triglav.